 When I enrolled at the Institute For Integrative Nutrition, it all just stopped.
 I was enlightened!
 Finally!
 I felt vibrant, I ate the rainbow of veggies and fruits and I left Sugartown.
 Yippie!
 Who knew life could be good without sweets!!
 Yeah!!
 I was riding the amazing healthy wave.

-Until, I learned about Raw Chocolate.
-Raw Chocolate is heated at a much lower degree, therefore keeping the nutrients, vitamins and antioxidants intact-reaping more benefits then the artificial processed chocolate I had been eating, and well all hell broke loose.
+Until I learned about Raw Chocolate.
+Raw Chocolate is heated at a much lower degree, therefore keeping the nutrients, vitamins, and antioxidants intact-reaping more benefits than the artificial processed chocolate I had been eating, and well all hell broke loose.
 I started with a little.
 Then a little more.
-Then more and before I knew it I was buying raw chocolate bars every time I went to the the specialty markets, because you couldn't find Raw Chocolate at a regular grocery store.
+Then more and before I knew it I was buying raw chocolate bars every time I went to the specialty markets because you couldn't find Raw Chocolate at a regular grocery store.
 This stuff was special.
 Again, the good stuff.
 And I had to have the good stuff.
 Oh boy, without realizing I had fallen off the wagon again!

 When you think about sugar, or at least when I did, I didn't think it was something that was considered or could be considered an addiction.
 We never see Advertising Billboards that say "Don't drink, and do sugar".
 And we never see Television commercials that speak about the downfalls of sugar and how addicting it actually is.
 We don't see commercials like "This is your brain.
 This is your brain on sugar, any questions?".
-We see commercials about drugs like crack, cocaine and heroine and even cigarettes.
+We see commercials about drugs like crack, cocaine and heroin, and even cigarettes.
 Nicotine kills.
 Well so does sugar!!
-(Sugar is the leading cause in obesity and Diabetes type II).
-We don't loose our jobs over sugar overdoses.
+(Sugar is the leading cause of obesity and Diabetes type II).
+We don't lose our jobs over sugar overdoses.
 It's not taken seriously at all.
 The advertisements we see on sugar are paid enhancements portraying the illusion of how amazing sugar can taste, like those Nutella commercials that show a family and a mom saying it's healthy to eat hazelnut chocolate butter spread that is processed with tons of sugar and artificial additives as healthy breakfast for kids!
 That's what we see.
 But the truth is, is that Sugar is so bad for us.
 Our bodies cannot digest it.
-It wrecks havoc on our immune systems, our bodies, our skin, our bones, our digestive tract.
-We under appreciate the amazing foods from mother nature, and instead run for the additives and processed chemicals used to make artificial sweets!
-Remember in the 1970's, Sesame Street had that part of the show called "Which one doesn't belong here" and there would be 4 squares on the television screen, and one would not belong?
+It wreaks havoc on our immune systems, our bodies, our skin, our bones, and our digestive tract.
+We underappreciate the amazing foods from mother nature, and instead, run for the additives and processed chemicals used to make artificial sweets!
+Remember in the 1970s, Sesame Street had that part of the show called "Which one doesn't belong here" and there would be 4 squares on the television screen, and one would not belong?
 That's sugar.

 But, this was and still is a journey.
-And journey's take time, and learning lessons does not happen over night.
-You know that saying "Rome wasn't built in a day"?
-Well that saying applies here.
+And journeys take time, and learning lessons does not happen overnight.
+Do you know that saying "Rome wasn't built in a day"?
+Well, that saying applies here.
 I kept up this diet and still going because the end goal was and is to heal my gut, which would therefore heal me, and my symptoms.
 After my doctor didn't judge me like I feared I carried on.
-And I continue this Paleo lifestyle because I know there is a bigger picture that is larger then my cravings.
+And I continue this Paleo lifestyle because I know there is a bigger picture that is larger than my cravings.